 In nearly all cases (10/11), participants showed a “strong” or “very strong” indication that additional caller profile information strengthened their confidence in the legitimacy of the theoretical phone call.

 This applied across all mockups, prior to “certified call” marker.

-For the “certified call” mark,
+For the “certified call” marker,